What Is Tykerb® (lapatinib)?

 - Capecitabine for advanced or metastatic breast cancer that is positive for human epidermal growth factor receptor 2 (HER2+) in people who have had prior treatment with an anthracycline, a taxane, and trastuzumab

-- Letrozole in postmenopausal women with hormone receptor-positive metastatic breast cancer that overexpresses the HER2 receptor where hormone therapy is appropriate
+- Letrozole in postmenopausal women with hormone receptor-positive metastatic breast cancer that is also positive for human epidermal growth factor receptor 2 (HER2+) where hormone therapy is appropriate

 What are the ingredients in Tykerb?